 All regressions additionally control for wave fixed effects, a polynomial in age, household demographics, a polynomial in permanent income and region dummies (Equation 1).
 Following Kolesár and Rothe (2018), Standard Errors are clustered by household and optimal bandwidth selection follows Imbens and Kalyanaraman (2012) .
-The Akike Information Criterion is shown in italics for the parametric specification. p < 0.10, p < 0.5, p < 0.01 windows and methods for approximating the conditional expectation function.
+The Akike Information Criterion is shown in italics for the parametric specification. p < 0.10, p < 0.5, p < 0.01 highlighting the empirical relevance of retiree responses to financial incentives.